 Any details shared with The Retail Exchange will not be shared with any third parties with the exception of Retail Focus and Partners.

-In this edition of The Interview, L’Estrange co-founders Tom Horne and Will Green join Ben Bland to discuss the story of the brand, the challenges for fashion start-ups, and the rise of ‘Essentialism’.
+In this edition of The Interview, John Vincent, co-founder of Leon Restaurants joins host Ben Bland to discuss the story of the brand, its ethos and future plans.